Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/async.md

 program, or something like a compute heavy task we control.

-Most of the time we won't necessarily even be doing that though, as there are lots of crates for dealing with common I/O tasks, like reading files, accessing databases or downloading files.
+Most of the time we won't necessarily even be doing that though, as there are lots of crates for dealing with common I/O tasks, like reading files, accessing databases, or downloading files.
 Most of the time, we just need to glue those bits together.

 This is where async/await comes in.
 We can make any block of code or any function a Future with the async keyword.
 Lets